Stephano1221/webserver/README.md

 initial_buffer_size_kilobytes = 16

 # The maximum buffer size, in kilobytes, that is allocated for each request.
-# If the request exceeds this size, it will be dropped without further processing
+# If the request exceeds this size, it will be dropped without further processing and a
-# or sending of a response.
+# 413 Content Too Large response will be returned.
 maximum_buffer_size_kilobytes = 1024
 ```